 Now, I’ve gained this courage to understand that I’m my own human with my own rights and feelings and opinions.
 And I think that subconsciously ties over into how I want to look and I want to appear.
 I like wearing things like colorful baggy clothes, but I guess there’s just my personal style.

 MB: What about your visuals?
 They’re really strong and such a big part of your music.
 Even the singles and EPs, everything is very thought out.
 I wonder if you spend a lot of time thinking about that and if you invest a lot of energy visually representing your music?

 GD: Yeah, I think there’s a time and place for visuals.
 My thought behind it was when I first making music, I was putting 110% into the music.
-It has to sound this way.
-It has to be true to me.
-It has to be authentic.
-It has to sound like this.
-And I had noticed that some artists would have really amazing songs and then kind of not so amazing visuals.
+And I noticed that some artists would have really amazing songs and then kind of not so amazing visuals.

 And it just takes away from the power of the song.
 When I started to present my music with art and videos, I thought, ‘well, there’s no point of doing it if I’m not also going to put 110% into the visuals too.’
 It adds character and personality to the music that’s only going to enhance it.

 I think there’s no point of art and visuals, if you’re not striving to enhance the song..
 I care a lot about all of those elements.
-I consider myself to be a director as much as a musician now.
-I love making videos almost as much as I love making music.
+I’m a director as much as a musician now.
+Making videos I love almost as much as I love making music.
 I love making music more, but I still love all the aspects.

 MB: How has it been for you to take a break from live shows with the pandemic?
 Where are you channeling all of that creative energy now?